himanshushukla12/code_breaking_differential_attacks/README.md

     - Run `keyGenUI.py` to open the Key Generator UI window.
     - In the Key Generator window, choose the encryption algorithm (DES, RSA, or Vigenere) from the drop-down menu.
     - Click on the "Generate Key" button to create the encryption key for the selected algorithm.
-    - Use the "Copy Key" button to copy the generated key to the clipboard, or click on "Save Key to the File" to save the key in a text file.
+    - Use the "Copy Key" button to copy the generated key to the clipboard, or click on "Save Key to the File" to save the key in a text file. and there will be a file names as 'key.txt' will save it.

 3. **Encryption:**
     - Run `CipherGenerationUI.py` to open the Encryption Tool UI window.
     - Input the plaintext you want to encrypt.
     - Select the same encryption algorithm from the drop-down menu as chosen in the Key Generator window.
     - Paste the copied key into the "Secret Key" text box.
     - Click on the "Encrypt and Save" button to encrypt the plaintext and save the ciphertext.
-The plaintext, keys, and ciphertexts are saved in separate text files and displayed in the result box within the window.
+The plaintext, keys, and ciphertexts are saved in separate text files named as 'plainttext.txt' and 'ciphertext.txt' and displayed in the result box within the window.

 ### Module 2: Cryptanalysis

 4. **Cryptanalysis:**
     - Run `SecondModule.py` to open the Cryptanalysis UI window.
-    - Click on the "Open Cipher Texts and Plain Texts from Files" button to load the ciphertexts and plaintexts from their respective text files.
+    - Click on the "Open Cipher Texts and Plain Texts from Files" button to load the ciphertexts and plaintexts from `ciphertext.txt` and `plaintext.txt`.
     - Choose the encryption algorithm from the drop-down menu, the same one used in the first module.
+    - Note: for the `Vegnere Cipher` attack, We used `dictionary attach` where the disctionary of common english keywords is maintained in `dictionary.txt`.
     - Click on the "Decrypt and Show" button to perform cryptanalysis on the loaded ciphertexts.
 The decrypted plaintext will be displayed in the result box.

 5. **Frequency Analysis:**